-what I do: special projects
+what I do: direct the leadership transition

 viticulturist/ vineyard manager